shakfu/py-js/README.md

 ### pyjs.mxo

-If you included `pyjs.mxo` as an external in your standalone, then it may be a litte more involved:
+If you opted to include `pyjs.mxo` as an external in your standalone, then it may be a litte more involved:

 You can first test if it works without issues by building 'a max standalone' from the `py_test_standalone_only_pyjs.maxpat` patcher whici is included in `py-js/patchers`.